[WWII] War Diary Excerpts on US Marine Air Operations Against Batangas in January 1945

 “Eight planes of VMF-313 circled the Mendez area but could not find the refinery.
 They then hit the railroad at Lipa and turned south.
 They strafed the water tower and bombed out one bridge near San Jose.
 They scored two near misses on a second railroad bridge and two near misses on the radio tower at Batangas.
 They strafed and stopped two small power barges loaded with boxes of supplies near Batangas pier, and strafed two trucks on the road north of Batangas.
 Eight 500 pounders were dropped; three were duds.”

-27 January“Carrying two 260 pound frag clusters each, four planes bombed and strafed targets of opportunity between Cavite and Legaspi.
+“Carrying two 260 pound frag clusters each, four planes bombed and strafed targets of opportunity between Cavite and Legaspi.
 Their bombs were dropped with excellent coverage on the barracks area at Calingatan airdrome4.”
-Notes and references:

 2 Meaning Batangas Town, presently Batangas City.